Last Updated on 2022/04/22

-It has been really hard for me believing in God since my kindergarten.
+It has been really hard for me to believe in God since kindergarten.
 Being told as a sinner and could not escape from the gender incongruous drawn me almost to end my life.
-In 2009, I made a decision to move ahead for the sex change and believe that God will never leave me.
+In 2009, I made a decision to move ahead with the sex change and believe that God will never leave me.
 I gave myself a new name Wing Yan in Chinese to remember myself the rest of my life will be for praising God!

 “After the surgery, I felt as if I could do anything because I no longer had that confusion in my body and soul.
 I also started to think about how I could support the transgender community.”
 SCPM

 What gave you the strength to fight for being yourself?

 Besides my religious belief, I actually didn’t have another choice that can retain my life from committing suicide at that time because of no support in society.
 And that’s why I told myself to be the first transgender person to stay in supporting the community after my surgery.

 Why do we need activism nowadays?
 Are things changing, or is there still much to do?

 The acceptance of transgender people in Hong Kong became much better since I came out to the public.
 I became a public figure and the first transgender politician here in Hong Kong that change the perception of the whole society toward gender incongruous.
 Some people will think they can hide in the closet and live as they wish but I don’t see they become more happy living under anxiety.
 Activism let society be free to the oppression that benefits themselves as well.
 And more important to let the trans community understand they are not doing anything wrong to be true to themselves.
 There is still a lot to be accomplished as the majority of the trans community here wouldn’t believe they have a future!